karenquan/pug_life_app/README.md

 ## Get Started
 * [Click here](https://agile-earth-33019.herokuapp.com/) to visit the Pug Life site
-* Create an account, or just browse through all images
+* [Create an account](https://agile-earth-33019.herokuapp.com/signup), or just browse through all images

 ##Next Steps
-- Use Ajax for form submissions to limit the number of page refreshes & redirects
+- Use Ajax for form submissions to limit the number of page refreshes and redirects
 - Allow users to upload a profile image, and display it on their profile page
 - Allow users to add tags to images
 - Allow users to search by tag name